nmi-leipzig/sim-x-pll/README.md

 - ```gtkwave pll_led_tb.vcd```

-To run this on real hardware you might want to increase the FF_NUM parameter in ```pll_example/pll_example.srcs/sources_1/new/pll_led.v``` significantly, to achieve better result.
-The values chosen are adusted to be seen with the naked eye on real hardware.
+The default values chosen are meant to be seen with the naked eye on real hardware.
+If you run the simulation using ```make``` the values are adjusted to be easy to see in GTKWave.

 To learn more about the instantiation of the module, you should read [Xilinx UG953](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_3/ug953-vivado-7series-libraries.pdf) page 509ff.